 Pete's Walks - Watlington Hill, Cadmore End, Turville (page 1 of 5)

 I did this 13.8 mile circular walk on Saturday, 10th April 2010.
-Click here to see a map of the walk (but only if you have already read my disclaimer and notes regarding maps).
 It proved to be a particularly good walk and I took lots of photographs, so this report is spread over five pages.

 This was a beautiful Spring day, with the temperature already 11C as I got in my car and 13C when I started walking.
 The skies were largely blue with only a few clouds, though it did get slightly cloudier in the afternoon (as forecast).
 For the first time this year I left my warm Paramo coat at home, just carrying my lightweight waterproof jacket in my rucksack, though I still wore a warm Paramo shirt and my winter walking trousers (both of which I'd later regret as they were too warm on such a nice day).
 Fortunately I remembered to take my sunhat with me.

-I was a little late in setting off for home, and then had to stop to get petrol, so it was just after 10am as I started walking from the car park on Watlington Hill (when I started a walk here two weeks ago, a large party of girls with heavy rucksacks were about to start a walk, today there was a group of 18 walkers about to set off).
-I followed the road eastwards for a quarter of a mile to a junction on the edge of Christmas Common, then turned left for a short distance before taking a path on the right that entered Shotridge Wood.
+I was a little late in setting off from home, and then had to stop to get petrol, so it was just after 10am as I started walking from the car park (grid reference SU 709936) on Watlington Hill (when I started a walk here two weeks ago, a large party of girls with heavy rucksacks were about to start a walk, today there was a group of 18 walkers about to set off).
+I turned right from the car park and followed the road eastwards for a quarter of a mile to a junction on the edge of Christmas Common.
+I then turned left for a short distance before taking a path on the right that entered Shotridge Wood.
 I was already on an unfamiliar path, as I would be for most of this walk.
-I soon turned left at a path junction, now in a section of wood that would obviously soon have a good display of Bluebells, then went right at the next junction before almost immediately forking left in an attractive area of beech trees.
+After a couple of hundred yards the path turned left, now in a section of wood that would obviously soon have a good display of Bluebells.
+I then went right at a path junction before almost immediately forking left in an attractive area of beech trees.
 I soon spotted a Muntjac deer as I followed the very pleasant path as it gradually descended through the trees.

 The start of the path through Shotridge Wood